Kunwarveersingh/Aerodynamics-Formula-Student-Project/README.md

 ## 📄 License-->

-Geometry exports and simulation scripts in this repository are shared for educational purposes.
+Geometry exports and simulation scripts are not included in this repository only an overview of the project with a report will be included.
 All rights reserved regarding original design IP.